-- 10. We have provided you with: - a.
+- 9. We have provided you with: - a.
 Access to all information of which we are aware that is relevant to the preparation and fair presentation of the financial statements such as records, documentation and other matters; - b.
 Additional information that you have requested from us for the purpose of the audits; - c.
 Unrestricted access to persons within the Authority from whom you determined it necessary to obtain audit evidence; and - d.
-Minutes of the meetings of the Board of Directors and committees, or summaries of actions of recent meetings for which minutes have not yet been prepared. - 11.
-All transactions have been recorded in the accounting records and are reflected in the financial statements. - 12.
+Minutes of the meetings of the governing boards and committees, or summaries of actions of recent meetings for which minutes have not yet been prepared. - 10.
+All transactions have been recorded in the accounting records and are reflected in the financial statements. - 11.
+We have no knowledge of any instances which would require us to disclose to you the results of our assessment of risk that the financial statements may be materially misstated as a result of fraud. - 12.
 We have no knowledge of allegations of fraud or suspected fraud affecting the Authority's financial statements involving: - a.
 Management. - b.
 Employees who have significant roles in internal control. - c.
 Others where the fraud could have a material effect on the financial statements. - 13.
-We have no knowledge of any allegations of fraud or suspected fraud affecting the Authority's financial statements received in communications from employees, former employees, analysts, regulators or others. - 14.
+We have no knowledge of any allegations of fraud or suspected fraud affecting the Authority's financial statements received in communications from employees, former employees, analysts, regulators, or others. - 14.
 We have no knowledge of noncompliance or suspected noncompliance with laws and regulations. - 15.
-We have disclosed to you all known actual or possible litigation and claims whose effects should be considered when preparing the financial statements, and we have not consulted legal counsel concerning litigation or claims. - 16.
+We are not aware of any pending or threatened litigation and claims whose effects should be considered when preparing the financial statements, and we have not consulted legal counsel concerning litigation or claims. - 16.
 We have disclosed to you the identity of the Authority's related parties and all the related-party relationships and transactions of which we are aware. - 17.
-We are aware of no significant deficiencies or material weaknesses in the design or operation of internal controls that could adversely affect the Authority's ability to record, process, summarize and report financial data.

-18. We are aware of no communications from regulatory agencies concerning noncompliance with, or deficiencies in, financial reporting practices.
+We are aware of no significant deficiencies, or material weaknesses in the design or operation of internal controls that could adversely affect the Authority's ability to record, process, summarize and report financial data. - 18.
+We are aware of no communications from regulatory agencies concerning noncompliance with, or deficiencies in, financial reporting practices. - 19.
+During the course of your audit, you may have accumulated records containing data that should be reflected in our books and records.
+All such data have been so reflected.
+Accordingly, copies of such records in your possession are no longer needed by us.